Health Clearance Requirement

-If you are planning to enroll in only online courses, you can disregard the regular health clearance requirements/vaccines and the Covid vaccine requirements.
+If you are planning to enroll in only online courses, you can disregard the regular health clearance requirements/vaccines.

 Send health clearance documents to Student Medical Service via UH Filedrop using the steps below: